Skip to navigation Skip to main content

 You can access these bundles in other templates types too (.njk, .liquid, etc.).

-Added in @11ty/eleventy-plugin-webc@0.9.0Eleventy WebC uses eleventy-plugin-bundle behind the scenes to implement bundling.
+Added in @11ty/eleventy-plugin-webc@0.9.0Eleventy WebC uses the Bundle Plugin behind the scenes to implement bundling.
 This plugin provides getBundle and getBundleFileUrl universal shortcodes for use in any template type (including WebC as shown above).

 WebC v0.8.0 and older: Check out the deprecated (but still in place for backwards compatibility) webcGetCss and webcGetJs universal filters for bundle output.